 In a recent interview with Priyank Garg, Director of product management for Yahoo!
-Search Technology, conducted by Eric Enge, we were told that Yahoo breaks pages down into template sections to distinquish between noisy, or boilerplate content, and unique content:
+Search Technology, conducted by Eric Enge, we were told that Yahoo breaks pages down into template sections to distinguish between noisy, or boilerplate content and unique content:

-One of the things Yahoo! has done is look for template structures inside sites so that we can recognize the boiler plate pages and understand what they are doing.
-And as you can expect, a boiler plate page like a contact us or an about us is not going to be getting a lot of anchor text from the Web and outside of your site.
+One of the things Yahoo! has done is look for template structures inside sites so that we can recognize the boilerplate pages and understand what they are doing.
+And as you can expect, a boilerplate page like contact us or an about us is not going to be getting a lot of anchor text from the Web and outside of your site.
 So there is natural targeting of links to your useful content.

 I’m not completely in agreement with the idea that an “about us” can’t be engaging and informative, and something that people won’t link to.
 Done right, with things like timelines and narratives, and insights into how an organization has developed, an “about us” page could potentially be one of the most interesting pages on a site.

 But the general idea, that sites may contain content that isn’t compelling and informative is true.
 For instance, copyright notices on a page, or advertisements, or navigational links might be content that a person visiting a page may not want to focus upon the most when seeing that page.

 The idea of breaking a page down into parts, or “segmenting” that page is something that we’ve seen before from Microsoft and Google.